ThePixelator0/INFO-1113_Group-I/README.txt

 	Master
 		The final file.
 What we hand in when we are finished with the project.
 		This will need to be converted into a Microsoft Word document before we hand it in.

+	Links
+		A collection of links to project resources.

 	Introduction
 		The introduction paragraph